raw-food-health

 On those occasions that you choose to eat dried fruit, you can rehydrate it by soaking it in water for a time, which will certainly help with digestion, and may help avoid some of the stickiness.

-The problem is similar for partially dried fruit as well.
+The problem is similar for partially-dried fruit as well.
 Dates, for instance, have very little water content and will stick to teeth.
-Care for teeth by avoiding what eats away at them.
+I usually only eat them after soaking them in water or blending them to make "datorade"

 2) I Rarely Eat Nuts and Seeds: Nuts and seeds are almost always dried when found in the store, and like dried fruit they can wreak havoc in your mouth by sticking to your teeth.
 The body generates acid in your mouth to break nut and seed particles down.
 It's enough to lower your pH balance, and when that happens the enamel of your teeth is in trouble.